Back blogging again | for everyone |

 The sun is out in London but it's snowing out in the countryside.
 I'll have to keep a careful eye out for any ducks or swans which look a bit off colour when walking across St James's Park to book some opera tickets this evening; with even the ravens in the Tower of London being brought indoors there's a distinct sense of paranoia affecting how one looks at our feathered friends at the moment.

-for everyone
+Three Emperors | for everyone |

 I finally managed to get round to seeing the Royal Academy's "Three Emperors- China 1662-1795" exhibition.
 To my slight surprise it wasn't as packed as I'd feared- it was actually possible to get close to the exhibits which really need to be examined at close quarters without having to push people out the way or being barged aside myself (and the art loving fraternity have remarkably sharp elbows at times!).